Kotlin Basics

 val nullableList: List<Int?> = listOf(1, 2, null, 4)

-val intList: List<Int> = nullableList.filterNotNull()
+val intList: List<Int> = nullableList.filterNotNull()kotlin

 Collections